-THE UNITED STATES OF A MERICA, AND BEING EMP STATE OF FLORIDA AND OF LOYED BY OR AN OFFICER OF Y DEVELOPMENT DISTRICT
+I, , A CITIZEN OF THE STATE OF FLORIDA AND OF

+LOYED BY OR AN OFFICER OF

+COMMUNIT Y DEVELOPMENT DISTRICT

-AND A RECIPIENT OF PU HEREBY SOLEMNLY SV CONSTITUTION OF THE UN JBLIC FUNDS AS SUCH VEAR OR AFFIRM THA EMPLOYEE OR OFFICER, DO AT I WILL SUPPORT THE
+AND A RECIPIENT OF P UBLIC FUNDS AS SUCH 1 EMPLOYEE OR OFFICER, DO

+HEREBY SOLEMNLY SY WEAR OR AFFIRM THA AT I WILL SUPPORT THE

+CONSTITUTION OF THE U NITED STATES AND OF THE E STATE OF FLORIDA.

 Board Supervisor

-ACKNO WLEDGMENT OF OATH BE ZING TAKEN
+ACKNO WLEDGMENT OF OATH BE ING TAKEN

-STATE OF FLORIDA COUNTY OF
+STATE OF FLORIDA

+COUNTY OF

+day of,

+20, by , who per rsonally appeared before me, and is

-20, by personally known to me or has the person described in and w , who pe produced, who pe tho took the aforementioned of day of, resonally appeared before me, and is as identification, and is oath as a Member of the Board of t District and acknowledged to and
+personally known to me or has s produced as identification, and is

+the person described in and v vho took the aforementioned c oath as a Member of the Board of

+Supervisors of Community Development District and acknowledged to and

-before me that he/she took said
+before me that he/she took said l oath for the purposes therein e xpressed.

 (NOTARY SEAL)

-Notary Public, State of I Florida
+Notary Public, State of F lorida

 Print Name:

 Commission No.: Expires: